-Based on reported use of this NWP during that time period, the Norfolk District estimates that none of the NWP 10 verifications will require compensatory mitigation to offset the authorized impacts to waters of the United States and ensure that the authorized activities result in only minimal adverse environmental effects, because we have determined that the activities will result in no more than minimal individual and cumulative adverse environmental effects without compensatory mitigation.
-During 2017-2022, the Norfolk District expects little change to the percentage of NWP 10 verifications requiring compensatory mitigation, because there have been no substantial changes in the mitigation general condition or the NWP regulations for determining when compensatory mitigation is to be required for NWP activities.
+Based on reported use of this NWP during that time period, the Norfolk District estimates that none of the NWP 17 verifications will require compensatory mitigation to offset the authorized impacts to waters of the United States and ensure that the authorized activities result in only minimal adverse environmental effects.
+The verified activities that do not require compensatory mitigation will have been determined by the Norfolk District to result in no more than minimal individual and cumulative adverse environmental effects without compensatory mitigation.
+During 2017-2022, the Norfolk District expects little change to the percentage of NWP 17 verifications requiring compensatory mitigation, because there have been no substantial changes in the mitigation general condition or the NWP regulations for determining when compensatory mitigation is to be required for NWP activities.

-Based on these annual estimates, the Norfolk District estimates that approximately 11 activities could be authorized over a five year period until this NWP expires, resulting in the construction of approximately 0 acres of structures per year within waters of the United States.
+Based on these annual estimates, the Norfolk District estimates that approximately 0 activities could be authorized over a five year period until this NWP expires, resulting in impacts to approximately 0 acres of waters of the United States.
 No compensatory mitigation would be required to offset those impacts.
 Compensatory mitigation is the restoration (re-establishment or rehabilitation), establishment, enhancement, and/or preservation of aquatic resources for the purposes of offsetting unavoidable adverse impacts which remain after all appropriate and practicable avoidance and minimization has been achieved.
 [33 CFR 332.2]